Idaho is a beautiful state which is known for its many resources, specifically its agriculture.

 Idaho’s most common natural disasters include wildfires, floods, winter storms, severe storms, droughts, earthquakes, volcanoes, landslides, and power outages.
 Tornadoes occur occasionally too, but they’re a much less threatening disaster.

-Between 1953 and 2019, Idaho declared 46 major disasters, of which fires and floods happened the most according to FEMA.
+Between 1953 and 2019, the state of Idaho declared 46 major disasters, of which fires and floods happened the most according to the Federal Emergency Management Agency (FEMA).

 Idaho has a lot of wildfires.
 The Gem State averages 133 fires with an average of 77,214 total acres burned per year!
 About half of the fires are human-caused while the other half caused by nature, mainly lightning.